Elephant Butte | Arches National Park

 Fri

-A chance of rain showers before noon.
-Mostly cloudy, with a high near 60.
-South wind 5 to 20 mph.
-Chance of precipitation is 30%.
+A chance of rain showers before noon, then a slight chance of thunderstorms and rain and snow showers likely.
+Mostly cloudy, with a high near 51.
+Chance of precipitation is 60%.

 Sat